 Traveling alone for the first time?
 Daunting, huh?
-Three years ago, I packed my bags and hopped on a one-way plane to travel alone around the world with no plans to return any time soon.
+Four years ago, I packed my bags and hopped on a one-way plane to travel alone around the world with no plans to return any time soon.

 As the countdown began, feelings of excitement filled my every nerve.
 That is before the doubts began creeping in as well.
 Was traveling alone a mistake?
 Was this solo trip the worst idea EVER?

 You are about to embark on the best thing you will probably ever do.
 Congrats on that!
 I don’t think about it now because traveling alone became a sort of lifestyle for me.
 Looking back I sometimes feel the need to pat myself on the back because hopping on that one-way flight to Madrid was a pretty brave thing to do.

 Before even reading this list, make sure you give yourself a big high-five for even having the courage to take the first step.

 My tips for traveling alone (and loving it!)

 - Traveling alone is never as scary as you imagine it to be.
 The first few nights might be uncomfortable, but soon enough you’ll get used to it.
 You might feel lonely and homesick at times, but it would be worse if you didn’t because that would just mean you aren’t stepping out of your comfort zone anyway.

 - You won’t be as alone as you might think.
 You’ll make tons of friends along the way to explore places with, and some who might even join the next leg of your trip!
 Going solo makes you more approachable than when you travel as a couple or with a group of friends.
 This is why, no matter your age, one of my biggest tips for traveling alone is always to stay in a hostel for a good chunk of your trip.
 If sleeping in a room with a bunch of strangers isn’t your thing, know that most hostels also have private rooms that you can book.
 Even if you stay alone in a room, most hostels’ common areas tend to be very sociable.